 The wooden kitchen table is where everyone congregates.
 Here my brother Rob describes the current crop conditions (always the main topic of discussion on a grain farm) over breakfast, to his wife Wendy Florence and my mother June Florence.

-Along one wall are the old cookstove, the “new” (circa 1975) electric stove, and the electric washing machine.
+Lined along one wall are the old cookstove, the “new” (circa 1975) electric stove, and the electric washing machine.
 There never was a clothes dryer in the house, and my mother hung the laundry outdoors.

 She kept her wooden clothespins in this old tea tin.